karthikscale3/ctx-zip/README.md

 Notes:
 - The compactor recognizes reader/search tools like `readFile` and `grepAndSearchFile` so their outputs aren’t re-written; a friendly "Read from storage" reference is shown instead.
-- You can pass your own `storageReaderToolNames` to extend this behavior for custom reader tools.
-If you provide additional reader tools, include them in the `tools` map and add their names to `storageReaderToolNames` so compaction treats their outputs as references rather than rewriting to storage.
+- You can pass your own `fileReaderTools` to extend this behavior for custom reader tools.
+If you provide additional reader tools, include them in the `tools` map and add their names to `fileReaderTools` so compaction treats their outputs as references rather than rewriting to storage.

 Tool inputs (model-provided):